 Recognizing the importance of sleep and prioritizing it in our daily lives can lead to numerous benefits.
 By leveraging available technologies, adopting good sleep hygiene practices, and understanding the impact of sleep on weight and overall health, we can optimize our sleep and reap the rewards of a well-rested life.

-Please visit our resources page which has a collection of useful links from 3rd party websites and content.
+Please visit our Midlife Library which has a collection of useful links from 3rd party websites and content.

 Did you enjoy this article?
 Why not join the Two Women Chatting mailing list for regular updates.